mailpile/kettlingar/README.md

 TODO:

-- Write automated tests
 - Improve and document how we do logging
-- Improve and document varz and internal stats
+- Document metrics and internal stats
 - Document the `public_raw_` and `raw_` magic prefixes
 - Document error handling / exception propogation
 - Add websocket support